Whatever happened to music's Jolene, Roxanne and Mrs Jones?

 As for Roxanne, the answer song drips with derision about a man telling a woman what to do and trying to keep her for himself.
 “What did she say to him?
 I bet she told him to get lost,” Rotheray said.

-“Answer Ballads” is released digitally and on CD by Navigator Records on October 14
+“Answer Ballads” is released digitally and on CD by Navigator Records on Oct.
+14 (Editing by Paul Casciato)